 - Apply the signal to the input connector.
 Select the channel to be used with the VERTICAL MODE switch.
-Adjust the waveform peak-to-peak height to 5 divisions with the VOLTS/DIV and VARIABLE controls. - Select A INT B of the HORIZONTAL MODE switches, and set the B SOURCE to AFT.D.
+Adjust the waveform peak-to-peak height to 5 divisions with the VOLTS/DIV and VARIABLE controls. - Adjust each control for normal sweep display.
+Center the waveform with the POSITION control.
+Set the SWEEP TIME/DIV to as fast point as possible.
+Set the A SWEEP TIME to CAL. - Select A INT B of the HORIZONTAL MODE switches, and set the B SOURCE to AFT.D.
 Adjust the B SWEEP TIME/DIV to minimize the intensity-modulation part. - Adjust the DELAY POSITION so that the 10% point on the waveform is intensity-modulated.
 Make a record of the measurement following DELAY in the upper right of the CRT. - 5) Then, adjust the DELAY POSITION so that the 90% point on the waveform is intensity-modulated.
-The rise time and fall time can be determined by sub-tracting the first measurement from the second measurement.
+The rise time and fall time can be determined by subtracting the first measurement from the second measurement.